principal investigator, DFG Emmy Noether research group "Modal systems in the historical Slavic languages"

 Curriculum Vitae (pdf)

 I am a computational historical linguist, with interests in evolutionary approaches to language change, linguistic phylogenetics, semantics and pragmatics, and interdisciplinary collaborations for uncovering the multifaceted past of human communities.
-I apply population-genetic methods to the modeling of language change, do computational phylogenetic analyses and study their reliability (and have been an associate at the EVOLAEMP project), use evolutionary game theory, and am exploring ways to apply model-based historical inference methods to dialectal data, which to my knowledge has never been done before.
+I apply population-genetic methods to the modeling of language change, do computational phylogenetic analyses and study their reliability (and have been an associate at the EVOLAEMP project), use evolutionary game theory, am exploring ways to apply model-based historical inference methods to dialectal data, which to my knowledge has never been done before, and am working on comparison between linguistic and genetic data in order to learn more about the human past.

 I am currently leading an Emmy Noether research group "Modal systems in the historical Slavic languages: formal semantics, micro-variation, language change and language contact", funded by the German Research Foundation and hosted at the University of Tübingen.